UnknownX7/NoClippy/README.md

-Reduces the effects of lag on weaving, significantly lowering the chances of clipping.
+Reduces the effects of lag on certain aspects of the game, such as weaving and statuses.

-Does the same thing as [XivAlexander](https://github.com/Soreepeong/XivAlexander), do NOT attempt to use both.
+Helps with weaving in a similar way to [XivAlexander](https://github.com/Soreepeong/XivAlexander) except without ping or opcodes.
+If you use both, the animation lock compensation feature will automatically disable itself to prevent cheating.
+However, other features may freely be used at the same time.

 For use with [FFXIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).

-Note that this plugin does not utilize ping or opcodes at all.

 For installation instructions, please see my [custom plugin repository](https://github.com/UnknownX7/DalamudPluginRepo).